aakalaw/aakalaw.github.io/src/data/about.md

 - Karl Marx said, “History repeats itself, first as a tragedy, second as a farce.”

-You can ask me personally for some stories you want to know about me that I'm too afraid to share with the internet.
+You can personally ask me about stories that I'm too afraid to share on the internet.

 # I like